Status Update: Where We Are and What Comes Next

 Step 3: Filing for a Union Election

-Once we reach strong majority support, AFA will file our signed cards with the NMB.
+Once we reach strong majority support, AFA will file our signed cards with the National Mediation Board (NMB).
 The agency verifies the submission and schedules our election.

 Step 4: Voting to Form Our Union

-Every eligible SkyWest Flight Attendant will vote confidentially.
-A majority YES vote means AFA becomes our certified union representative.
+Every eligible SkyWest Flight Attendant will vote via a secure, private process.
+A majority YES vote means AFA becomes our certified bargaining representative.

 🔒 Step 5: Negotiating Our First Contract